WeskerYuan/flydan/README.md

 The "Flydan" drones take the [Pixhawk](pixhawk.org) and the [ArduPilot](www.ardupilot.org) stack as their low-level flight  controller and use [dronekit-python](python.dronekit.io) as the high-level application control.
 So far there is no modification at the Pixhawk and the ArduPilot level, so this project is purely written in Python running on a Linux companion computer (e.g. Raspberry Pi).

 The "Flydan" platform aims at realizing a real-world **multi-agent system (MAS)** by implementing and testing the MAS algorithms on the platform (e.g. flocking/formation control/...).
 The "Flydan" drones use [XBee](https://www.digi.com/products/xbee-rf-solutions/2-4-ghz-modules) modules to establish a high-level communication network between the drones and the ground control station.
-We have successfuly tested some flocking algorithm in outdoor environment and realized our own [Decentralized Model Predictive Control](https://doi.org/10.1016/j.isatra.2017.07.005) flocking.
+We have successfuly tested some flocking algorithms in outdoor environment and realized our own [Decentralized Model Predictive Control](https://doi.org/10.1016/j.isatra.2017.07.005) flocking.

 #### Reference
 1. Quan Yuan, Jingyuan Zhan and Xiang Li, Outdoor flocking of quadcopter drones with decentralized model predictive control, ISA Transactions, 2017, http://dx.doi.org/10.1016/j.isatra.2017.07.005.